U.S. flag

 Clinical characteristics.

-Nevoid basal cell carcinoma syndrome (NBCCS) is characterized by the development of multiple jaw keratocysts, frequently beginning in the second decade of life, and/or basal cell carcinomas (BCCs) usually from the third decade onward.
-Approximately 60% of individuals have a recognizable appearance with macrocephaly, frontal bossing, coarse facial features, and facial milia.
+Nevoid basal cell carcinoma syndrome (NBCCS) is characterized by the development of multiple jaw keratocysts, frequently beginning in the second decade of life, and/or basal cell carcinomas (BCCs), usually from the third decade onward.
+Many individuals have a recognizable appearance with macrocephaly, frontal bossing, coarse facial features, and facial milia.
 Most individuals have skeletal anomalies (e.g., bifid ribs, wedge-shaped vertebrae).
-Ectopic calcification, particularly in the falx, is present in more than 90% of affected individuals by age 20 years.
-Cardiac and ovarian fibromas occur in approximately 2% and 20% of individuals respectively.
+Ectopic calcification, particularly in the falx, is present in 90% of affected individuals by age 30 years.
+Cardiac and ovarian fibromas occur in approximately 2% and 20% of individuals, respectively.
 Approximately 5% of all children with NBCCS develop medulloblastoma (primitive neuroectodermal tumor), generally the desmoplastic subtype.
 The risk of developing medulloblastoma is substantially higher in individuals with an SUFU pathogenic variant (33%) than in those with a PTCH1 pathogenic variant (<2%).
 Peak incidence is at age one to two years.
 Life expectancy in NBCCS is not significantly different from average.

 Diagnosis/testing.

-The diagnosis of NBCCS is established in a proband who fulfills existing diagnostic clinical criteria.
-Identification of a heterozygous germline pathogenic variant in PTCH1 or SUFU on molecular genetic testing establishes the diagnosis if clinical features are inconclusive.
+The diagnosis of NBCCS is established in a proband who fulfills proposed diagnostic clinical criteria.
+Identification of a heterozygous germline pathogenic variant in PTCH1 or SUFU by molecular genetic testing establishes the diagnosis if clinical features are inconclusive.

 Management.

-Treatment of manifestations: Best provided by specialists experienced with the condition; keratocysts usually require surgical excision; early treatment of BCCs to ensure complete eradication of aggressive BCCs and to preserve normal tissue to prevent disfigurement; sonic hedgehog inhibitors such as vismodegib to treat severe BCCs; preservation of ovarian tissue whenever ovarian fibromas require surgical treatment.
-However, the cost of treatment has meant that the National Institute for Health and Care Excellence in the UK has judged the treatment not cost effective.
+Treatment of manifestations: Best provided by specialists experienced with the condition; avoidance of direct sun exposure through the use of complete sunblock and covering of exposed skin with long sleeves, high collars, and hats; early treatment of BCCs to ensure complete eradication of aggressive BCCs and to preserve normal tissue to prevent disfigurement; sonic hedgehog inhibitors such as vismodegib to treat severe BCCs; jaw keratocysts usually require surgical excision; treatment of medulloblastoma per neurosurgeon/oncologist.

-Agents/circumstances to avoid: Radiotherapy if there are alternative treatments, especially in childhood; diagnostic x-rays should be used sparingly; direct sun exposure should be limited; excessive sun exposure increases the likelihood of developing BCCs.
+Agents/circumstances to avoid: Radiotherapy if there are alternative treatments, especially in childhood; diagnostic radiographs should be used sparingly; direct sun exposure should be limited, as excessive sun exposure increases the likelihood of developing BCCs.

-Evaluation of relatives at risk: Because of the need for surveillance for complications of NBCCS (medulloblastoma in children; jaw cysts and BCCs in adults) and the need to avoid sun exposure, clarification of the genetic status of at-risk relatives, including children, is appropriate.
+Evaluation of relatives at risk: Because of the need for surveillance for complications of NBCCS (medulloblastoma in children; jaw keratocysts and BCCs in adults) and the need to avoid radiographs and sun exposure, clarification of the genetic status of at-risk relatives, including children, is appropriate.

 Genetic counseling.

 NBCCS is inherited in an autosomal dominant manner.
 Approximately 70%-80% of individuals with NBCCS have an affected parent and about 20%-30% have NBCCS as the result of a de novo pathogenic variant.
-The offspring of an affected individual are at a 50% risk of inheriting NBCCS.
-Prenatal testing for pregnancies at risk is possible if the PTCH1 or SUFU pathogenic variant has been identified in an affected family member.
+Each child of an individual with NBCCS has a 50% chance of inheriting the disorder.
+If the NBCCS-related pathogenic variant has been identified in an affected family member, prenatal and preimplantation genetic testing for NBCCS are possible.

 Diagnosis